Design-led Food & Travel

 Viajante – London (Bethnal Green), UK

 Chef, Nuno Mendes, runs his stunning new restaurant like a finely tuned culinary theatrical performance, drawing on his famous schooling at El Buli and delivering a visual and taste experience that sits somewhere between Japan, Iberia and Stockholm.
 Having tried to nab a table for dinner throughout December without luck, Sunday lunch in February seemed the next best thing.
 And my goodness was it worth the wait.
-The welcome is warm, with genuinely friendly and… Read more
+The welcome is warm, with genuinely friendly and passionate waiters, yet… Read more

 7 February 2011 No Comments